bcgov/smk/docs/configuration/tools/geomark.md

 ## Enable Create From File Property
 `"enableCreateFromFile"`: `Boolean`

-When true, the panel will contain a link to the Geomark service where a file can be uploaded to create a new geomark.
+When true, the panel will contain an option to navigate to the Geomark service where a file can be uploaded to create a new geomark.
 The geomark can then be added to the map by loading it.